-Perfect for your cookie swap: Meringue Snow flower Christmas Cookies
+Perfect for your cookie swap: Christmas Snow flower Cookies

-These cookies are easy to make and very low in calories.
-They have a delicious meringue base that is so light and fluffy.
+These Christmas cookies are easy to make and very low in calories.
+They have a delicious meringue base that is so light and fluffy when you bite into the cookie.
 And the red and green gumdrops make the perfect addition to this delicious cookie to set the holiday mood.

-Just five ingredients are all that you will need.
+Just five ingredients are all that you will need to make these Christmas snow flower cookies.
 The key to perfection is to make sure that you have a very slow oven.
 Meringues taste best when they are allowed to harden at a super low temp.

 - 2 egg whites